adri326/5dchess-notation/README.md

 - the super-physical coordinates of the target board
 - the physical coordinates of the target square

 Castling is encoded as the king moving two pieces: `(0T6)Ke1(0T6)g1`.
-The rook's movement is not annotated.
+The rook's movement when castling is not annotated.

 ### Export turns